1nst4ll/mango-news/README.md

 **Note:** This section and the "Implemented Functionality" and "Next Steps" sections should be updated regularly to reflect the current state and plan of the project.
 Refer to the [Project Progress Log](./PROGRESS.md) for detailed updates and task checklists.

 The initial project structure has been set up, and core components for the backend API and frontend UI have been created.
-The frontend uses Vite with React and TypeScript, styled with Tailwind CSS and DaisyUI, and includes routing for navigating between pages.
+The frontend uses Vite with React and TypeScript and includes routing for navigating between pages.
 The backend uses Node.js with Express.js and connects to a PostgreSQL database.
 The article detail page and the administrative interface for managing sources have been implemented.

 ## Technology Stack

 *   **Backend:** Node.js, Express.js, PostgreSQL
-*   **Frontend:** React, Vite, TypeScript, Tailwind CSS, DaisyUI, React Router DOM
+*   **Frontend:** React, Vite, TypeScript, React Router DOM
 *   **Scraping:** Firecrawl MCP Server (integration pending)
 *   **AI Summaries:** LLM API Integration (pending)